Conflict Sensitivity in Myanmar

 Background: CDA’s work in Myanmar began in 2002, with a series of field assessments regarding the operation of the Yadana Pipeline by the oil and gas company Total, S.A.
 In recent years, we have been providing regular capacity building to a range of partners, based on the concepts and frameworks of our Do No Harm, Reflecting on Peace Practice and Listening programs.
 CDA opened its Myanmar Office in 2015, with funding from USAID’s Office of Transition Initiatives and the UK Department for International Development.

-Ask us how we can collaborate to promote conflict-sensitivity and peacebuilding effectiveness in Myanmar.
+Ask us how we can collaborate to promote conflict-sensitivity in Myanmar.